pagekit/docs/basics/themes.md

 To understand which variables you have available in these views, check out the markup in the original view file.

-## Add a settings screen

-There are several ways to add settings interfaces for your theme.
-For a standalone settings screen, follow these steps:

-1. Create a View file for your settings screen.
-2. Create a new Controller with an action that renders the view file.
-3. Register controller and routes inside your `index.php`
-4. Optional: Set the `settings` property to the new settings screen route

 ## Add theme options to Site interface

-Often you want to attach theme options to a specific Node in the Site tree.
-For example you want to allow the user to pick a Hero image which can be different per page.
-To do so, we can add a *Theme* tab to the Site interface.

 This is done via JavaScript, most comfortably when you make use of Vue components.